 Information on orientation is included in Approaching Stanford.
-A schedule of NSO events is provided to parents and students when they arrive.
+A schedule of NSO events is provided to parents or guardians and students when they arrive.
 Advance reservations for hotel rooms are strongly advised.
 If you have questions about NSO, call (650) 72-FROSH or send email to firstname.lastname@example.org.

-The Parents’ Club of Stanford University was founded as the Mothers’ Club in 1924 to support Stanford and its students and to involve parents in the life of the university.
-The Club provides a birthday cake, cookie, flower, balloon and plant delivery service to enable parents to remember their students on important occasions.
+The Parents’ Club of Stanford University was founded as the Mothers’ Club in 1924 to support Stanford and its students and to involve parents and guardians in the life of the university.
+The Club provides a birthday cake, cookie, flower, balloon and plant delivery service to enable families to remember their students on important occasions.
 Each order is delivered directly to the residence by a Parents’ Club member.

-Parents with questions can call the Parents’ Help Line at (650) 725-0649 or send e-mail to email@example.com.
+Parents or guardians with questions can call the Parents’ Help Line at (650) 725-0649 or send e-mail to email@example.com.

 Check out the visitor information site.
 It provides useful information about Stanford and the San Francisco Bay Area, including links to local lodging.
 Especially helpful is the Plan Your Visit site, which includes parking information, directions and aiport information.
 Be sure to make travel arrangements early for special events because there are a limited number of hotels near the university.

 The Campus Highlights website outlines campus locations you might visit.

 New Student Orientation and Family Weekend provide parking.
 At other times, permits are required for campus lots when you visit.
 Visit the parking website for more.